Types Of Iguana

 There are a few different species of iguana on the planet today that exist in very different environments from one another.

-Although these animals were found in the ‘New World’ of the Americas, they are actually from one of the oldest families of lizards on the planet, with one of their close relatives being the Tuatara, an extant lizard older than the dinosaurs.
+Despite these animals being discovered in the ‘New World’ of the Americas, iguanas, including the rhinoceros iguana and other iguana species, are from one of the oldest families of lizards on the planet.

 The Green Iguana

-The most common type of iguana in the world and one of the most adaptable.
+The green iguana is the most common type of iguana in the world and one of the most adaptable among various iguana species.

-This iguanas range was previously throughout South and Central America, but it has managed to establish itself on the Caribbean Islands and even in the United States.
+Originally, this iguana species had a range throughout South and Central America, but it has successfully established itself on the Caribbean Islands, like the Cuban rock iguana, and even in the United States.

-It is so common in fact that people have started to refer to it as ‘gallina de palo’ or the chicken of the tree.
+Indeed, it’s so common that people have started to refer to the green iguana, one of the 10 types of iguanas, as ‘gallina de palo’ or the tree chicken.

-It is generally between 5 and 6 feet long and has quite a calm disposition.
+Generally measuring between 5 and 6 feet long, the spiny-tailed iguana for instance, too has quite a calm disposition.
 The Green Iguana is noted for the spines on its back and the dewlap under its chin.

 If frightened by a predator, it will either run or dive into a body of water and swim away quickly, which is an adaptation that probably from evolving in a rainforest with a huge river basin.